stianSjoli/mean-mug-CI/README.md

 [![App:main](https://github.com/stianSjoli/mean-mug-CI/actions/workflows/main_app.yml/badge.svg)](https://github.com/stianSjoli/mean-mug-CI/actions/workflows/main_app.yml)

 ## The Case
-This repo alows me to play around with go (and mage, dagger), ttl.sh, ArgoCD and aspects around CI.
+This repo allows me to play around with go (and mage, dagger), ttl.sh, ArgoCD and aspects around CI.
 The ArgoCD server runs on a minikube-cluster.
 It was turned into a template so I can rapidly reuse elements for future repositories.

 ### Remote Testing on repository
 A commit in /App will initiate the CI, and if test and build step are green, it will lead to a deploy to a minikube cluster.